marianofino/rt-lorawan-simulation/README.md

 ## Simulation results interpretation

 The simulation results file is a CSV containing the following fields:

-	gatewaysLost	gatewaysLostQty	otherLostLoRaPackets	receivedByNS	slot

 * deviceId: Id of the End Device, taken from the input file.
 * packetUid: Unique packet id across the whole network of packets send by End Devices, assigned by NS3.